 Charitable contributions are the fuel that help make this project go.

 Money is one of the most direct ways you can help but there are other huge means as well.

 If you want to support Shopping For Superman, donate here!Contribute

 Social Media is the new word of mouth.
-Following or liking Shopping For Superman on Twitter and Facebook helps show distributors that there’s an audience for this film and helps to drive new visitors to this site.
+Following or liking Shopping For Superman on Facebook and Twitter @Shop4SupeDoc helps show distributors that there’s an audience for this film and helps to drive new visitors to this site.
 Every new set of eyes brings another chance to get this film funded!

 What it gets you, apart from helping us make the best film we can with limited means (and a big thank you), is the chance for a line in our credits and not just a general Special Thanks credit either.